mixbytes/ipfs-testing/README.md

-# ipfs-testing
-Some tests python + js for IPFS
+# IPFS python test for Smartz

+### Notes
+Configuration by default is stored in ~/.ipfs/config (as JSON struct).
+"Addresses" section confgures listen interfaces